-This course is designed as an overview the structure of American national government.
-The course will introduce ideas and institutions that shape politics in the United States.
-The course will focus on the Constitution, the modern American governmental institutions, and the political behavior of the American public.
+This course is designed as an overview the structure of national government.
+American The course will introduce ideas and institutions that shape politics in the United States.
+The course will focus on Constitution, the modern American governmental institutions, and the political behavior of the American public.